‘We’re not diluting apprenticeships’: Skills England deputy hits back at assessment reform backlash

 Skills England’s plans include having mandatory and independent assessment for only around 40 per cent of an apprenticeship’s knowledge and skills statements, with the remaining 60 per cent being “sampled”.

-Officials also want to make mandatory qualifications, that sit within over 100 apprenticeships, the sole method of assessment for those standards and also remove independent assessment of behaviours entirely, leaving employers to “verify” them internally.
+Officials also want to make mandatory qualifications, that sit within over 100 apprenticeships, the sole method of assessment for some of those standards and also remove independent assessment of behaviours entirely, leaving employers to “verify” them internally.

 ‘Not on my watch’, say chief regulator